Commercial real estate in France: overview

 If it was not in a position to deduct VAT when it acquired the asset, VAT can be assessed on the margin made in the context of the transaction.

 The seller can charge back adjustments for VAT to the buyer with respect to the sales of real estate under the transfer tax regime.
-The amount of VAT charged back to the buyer is the same as the portion of VAT that the seller previously deducted.
+When the seller has a 100% deduction right, the amount of VAT charged back to the buyer is the same as the portion of VAT that the seller previously deducted.

 The buyer can deduct VAT paid upon the acquisition of real estate from VAT incurred on rents (if the rents are subject to VAT).